 8. Ditch Processed and Packaged Foods

-If you’re looking for ways to reduce your household’s waste, one simple place to start is by ditching processed and packaged foods.
+If you’re looking for ways to reduce your household’s waste, ditching processed and packaged foods is a straightforward place to start.

 Most people use disposable diapers for their babies, which creates a lot of waste.
 The average baby will go through more than 2,000 diapers in their first year alone.